suggap

 Plot

-Four retired mobsters Bobby - the straight man leader, Bats - a cantankerous man with a short fuse and a pacemaker, Mouth - a silent ladies man many years past his prime, and Brick - a nice but dimwitted man plan one last crime to save their apartment at a retirement home (the owners are forcing them out with a double rent increase so that the apartments can be rented to young, affluent South Beach couples).
-The four steal a corpse from the mortuary to use as the "victim" in a staged murder scene.
-Unknown to them, the body was that of Luis Ventanna, the head of a Colombian drug smuggling ring.
-As a result of the "murder", many of the young renters leave and the four men are given cash and a rent discount by the complex to keep living there.
-Much of this money is spent on high living and women, which causes a young stripper, Ferris to discover that the four men staged the murder - while spending time with the normally-silent "Mouth," he reveals that his mouth is loosened by intimacy with women.
+Four retired mobsters: Bobby - the no-nonsense leader, Bats - a cantankerous man with a short fuse and a pacemaker, Mouth - a silent ladies' man many years past his prime, and Brick - a man who still sends Christmas cards to everyone he has ever worked with, are worried they will no longer be able to afford their South Beach apartment when rents go up due to it becoming a hot spot for young affluent couples.
+The four plan to stage a murder in the lobby of their building, hoping to make the apartment building undesirable to new tenants, and steal a corpse from the mortuary to use as the "victim."
+Unknown to them, the body is that of Luis Ventanna, the senile father of Raoul Ventanna, head of a Colombian drug smuggling ring.
+As a result of the "murder," many of the young renters leave and the four men are given cash and a rent discount by the complex to keep living there.